- General Information

 - Employers & Brokers

-Together with our parent company, Aetna, we created this video to tell you more about exchanges.
-Hit the play button to check it out:
+Together with our parent company, Aetna, we created these videos to tell you more about exchanges.
+Hit the play button to check them out:

 What can I expect from health plans bought on an exchange?

 Non-grandfathered plans for small groups and individuals that are sold both on and off the exchanges must cover a set of health services and benefits called the essential health benefits package.
 These include:

 2. Emergency services